The 2025 State of Database DevOps is here — Get the report!

 • Coordination across distributed teams that lack unified visibility throughout the pipeline and change process

-• How to easily rollback database changes without impacting the integrity of the environment or data
+• Database rollbacks without impacting the integrity of the environment or data

 • Detecting drift that can occur from out-of-process changes, improper access permissions, or other unintentional updates that cause the actual state to differ from the expected version-controlled state